 Tech-savvy telecoms also have their challenges

-When looking at the telecommunications industry, we see similar opportunities as they’re also sitting on a lot of data.
+We see similar opportunities in the telecommunications industry as they’re also sitting on a lot of data.

 The sector is known for its many acquisitions to have a complete offering with mobile (data), telephony, internet, and media (quadruple play).
 The companies evolve, gather data, but they can’t reach that data as it’s all stored in scattered (product) silos.
 If data is not centralized, you cannot deduct valuable and monetizable insights.